Graduate Visa UK – Post Study Work Visa (PSW)

 - Your Confirmation of Acceptance for Studies (CAS) reference number from when you applied for your Student visa

-What can you do on a Graduate Visa?
+What you can and cannot do on Graduate visa in UK?

 The Graduate Visa cannot be extended, however, if you would like to continue living in the UK after your Graduate Visa expires, you could be eligible to switch to other types of UK visas such as the Skilled Worker Visa.